Tibetan fox: Characteristics

 Among the true foxes, its skull is the most specialised in the direction of carnivory; it is longer in the condylobasal length, and in mandible and cheek tooth length, than those of hill foxes.
 Its cranial region is shorter than that of hill foxes, and the zygomatic arches narrower.
 Its jaws are also much narrower, and the forehead concave.
 Its canine teeth are also much longer than those of hill foxes.

 Distribution and habitat

 The Tibetan fox is restricted to the Tibetan Plateau in western China and the Ladakh plateau and Sikkim in India.
 It occurs north of the Himalayas in the northernmost border regions of Nepal and India, across Tibet, and in parts of the Chinese provinces of Qinghai, Gansu, Xinjiang, Yunnan and Sichuan.
 It primarily inhabits semi-arid to arid grasslands, well away from humans or from heavy vegetation cover.
 It lives in upland plains and hills from 3500 to 5200 m elevation, and has occasionally been sighted at elevations of around 2500 m.

+Due to the generalized nature of the Tibetan fox, its distribution has been greatly affected by climate change.
+Due to the rising temperatures of the Tibetan Plateau, its suitable habitat has shifted towards higher elevations on the plateau.
+This has caused its range to further overlap with the red fox (Vulpes vulpes) and increased the competition between the two species.